Tracii Guns

 Tracy Irving Richard Ulrich (born January 20, 1966), known professionally as Tracii Guns, is an American guitarist best known as the co-founder of glam metal group L.A.
 Guns, as well as the supergroups Brides of Destruction and Contraband.
 He was also a founding member of Guns N' Roses.
 However, he left shortly afterwards; he was replaced by guitarist Slash.

 Early life

 Ulrich's uncle Ron taught him how to play guitar at a young age.

 Ulrich attended Fairfax High in Los Angeles.
 While there, he met future L.A.
-Guns members Robert Gardner and Michael Jagosz.
+Guns members Rob Gardner and Michael Jagosz.
 The three formed a band called Pyrrhus with bassist Dani Tull.
-Ulrich (now going by Tracii Guns), Gardner, and Jagosz recruited Danish bassist Ole Beich for their new band in 1983, officially starting L.A.
-Guns after leaving Guns 'N Roses.
+Ulrich (now going by Tracii Guns), Gardner, and Jagosz recruited Danish bassist Ole Beich for their new band in 1983, now named L.A.
+Guns.

 Ulrich cites Johnny Thunders, Randy Rhoads, Eddie Van Halen, Mick Jagger, Michael Schenker, Tony Iommi, and Jimmy Page as his influences.